cronkitedata/dj/docs/_weeks/week061.md

 ### Tuesday

-* Filtering in R: We'll quickly move through the NEA data, but then take on the Murder Accountability Project.
+* Filtering in R: We'll take on the Murder Accountability Project's database <br>[R Data file for download](https://github.com/cronkitedata/rstudyguide/blob/master/data/murder_data.Rda) \| [Exercises](https://cronkitedata.github.io/rstudyguide/A04-murders),

+Here is a quote from the Serial Killer Detective about the Green River Killer.
+Let's see if we can build a query that might isolate at least some of those cases:

+> Ridgway’s slayings began in 1982, when young runaways and prostitutes began disappearing from state Route 99 in south King County, Washington.
+He brought many of them to his home and strangled them, then left them in woodsy, remote sites.
+The first few bodies turned up along the now-notorious Green River.<br><br>Ridgway told investigators he killed as many as 75-80 women along Route 99 in south King County, Washington.
+He was convicted and received multiple life sentences.

+(I decided the NEA data wasn't a good fit for today's work.)

 ### Thursday

-* Grouping and summarising in R: Same idea: Replicate your work on the NEA data, then take on something new.
+* Grouping and summarising in R: More with the Murder Accountability Project data.

-You'll turn in a group lab on the murder data at the end of class Thursday.

 ## Due this week

-Nothing except the lab.
+* Sunday, Feb.
+16: Nothing except the lab.
 Take this time to carefully go through all of the material in R until you're comfortable with it.
 If you have a "eureka!" moment, post it to Slack in the new #wins channel.
 If you need help, post it in #sos using the principles of asking good questions.

+* Sunday, Feb.
+23: Finish your lab work and upload it.
+You can work on it together if you want, but everyone should have their own document and it should have a list of names of people who contributed to it outside of class.

 ## Preparation